-It is widely accepted that GREEN TEA was first steeped in 2737 BC during the reign of Emperor Shennong – a mythical sage and a popular figure in the mythology of Chinese agriculture and medicine.
-It is said that during one of his travels, when Shennong and his convoy stopped to rest, few tea leaves fell into his cup of hot water from a burning tea twig that lay nearby.
-The water turned dark in color, but it went unnoticed by the emperor.
-When he consumed this water, he found it to be extremely refreshing and requested the members of his convoy to prepare it for him henceforth.
+Green Tea is widely accepted that green teawas first steeped in 2737 BC during the reign of Emperor Shennong, who was a popular figure in Chinese Mythology.
+During one of his travels, Shennong and his convoy stopped to have some rest, few tea leaves fell into his cup of hot water from a burning tea twig.
+The water changed its color but went unnoticed by the emperor.
+When he consumed this, he found it to be extremely refreshing and requested the servants to prepare it for him afterwards.

-This event is considered important in the history of teas, especially the history of green tea, since this was the first recorded instance of tea (referred to as ‘cha’ in Lu Yu’s The Classics of Tea) being brewed and consumed.
+This event holds great important in the history of teas, especially in the history of green tea since this was the first instance of any tea being brewed and consumed.

-However, some cultural historians state that green tea origin dates back as far as 3000 years ago when fresh tea leaves were chewed and eaten for recreation by the people who grew it all over Southeast Asia.
-It was much later that freshly plucked leaves were subjected to any kind of processing before being steeped in hot water.
+According to some cultural historians, green tea originated when fresh tea leaves were chewed and eaten for recreating purposes by tea farmers all over Southeast Asia.
+These plucked leaves were then processed before being steeped into hot water.

-By the 5th century, during the rule of the Tang dynasty, tea drinking became a social convention all over China.
-Formalized “tea ceremonies” took shape and tea drinking became an integral part of the social life of the people of China.
-It was during this era that the process of ‘steaming’ the tea leaves was developed and refined, over the subsequent years.
+By 5th century, during the rule of the Tang dynasty, drinking tea became a socially-accepted convention all over China.
+Formal 'tea ceremonies' began taking place and tea drinking became an integral part of China's social life.
+It was during this period that the process of steaming tea leaves was brought to life.

-Steaming – a method universally associated with the production of green tea – is believed to have originated in China in the 8th century.
-Steaming halted the process of enzymatic oxidation– which causes the darkening of the tea leaves – and allowed the leaves to remain close to their natural “green” state.
-It was much later in the 18th century that the mechanical processes for “fixing the green” attributes were introduced by the Japanese tea masters.
-One such process resulted in the creation of sencha green tea, a green tea made by infusing the processed whole tea leaves in hot water.
+Steaming was a method associated with the production of green tea.
+It was originated in China in 8th century and was instrumental in preventing the darkening of the tea leaves.
+One such process resulted in the discovery of sencha green tea, a green tea made by infusing the processed whole tea leaves in hot water.
 Today, top quality Chinese green tea leaves are steamed as well.

 Comments will be approved before showing up.